secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 - **GitLab SLAs**
   - The SLA for GitLab to communicate with partners on a Partner Sourced Deal Registration is two business days.
 There must be contact with the registering partner within two business days, whether it be initial outreach to discuss the registration, a request for more information, approval, or rejection.
   - The GitLab ASM has one business day to either approve or reject the Registration, which begins when the Registration hits their queue for approval.
 The ASM _must_ communicate with the GitLab Partner Manager if their approval is anticipated to push beyond the one business day SLA.
-- **Assigning a Delegated Approver**
+- **Identify and Notify Backup Approvers**
-  - GitLab Partner Managers and ASMs _always_ need to assign a delegated approver in SFDC prior to being out of office.
-This ensures approval requests are received and can be actioned in your absence, and is crucial to hitting our SLAs (see **GitLab SLAs** above).
+  - GitLab Partner Managers and ASMs should _always_ identify a backup approver prior to being out of office.
+This ensures approval requests can be actioned in your absence, and is crucial to meeting our SLAs (see **GitLab SLAs** above).
-  - Refer to the step-by-step process to [assign a delegated approver](https://about.gitlab.com/handbook/sales/field-operations/order-processing/#reassign-quote-approvals) for details.
-Note, the delegated approver will be assigned to any/all of your approval processes in SFDC (e.g., registrations, quotes, etc).
+  - Partner Managers
+    - Communicate that you will be out of office to your backup approver.
+The backup approver should monitor the `Pending Deal Reg's by PM` component of their [Partner Forecast Dashboard](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#partner-forecast-salesforce-dashboards) to identify and action Deal Registrations in Pending Sales Review for the Partner Manager they are covering.
+    - If you find an ASM is out of office while communicating with the Sales Rep and ASM during your approval process (see **Approval Criteria** above), align with their backup approver.
+If you approve the Deal Registration, chatter the backup approver to request their final approval on the record, as aligned to your discussion.
+  - ASMs - Communicate that you will be out of office to your backup approver.
+Partner Managers will raise Deal Registrations for their review in your absence.
+Ensure your backup approver is prepared to action these requests while you are out.
 - **Standard Term and Extension**
   - Approved deal registrations have a standard 90-day expiration from the date of original approval.
   - Deal Registration extensions beyond the initial 90-day approval are at the sole discretion of GitLab.
 To grant a standard 30-day extension, GitLab Partner and/or Field Sales can click the `Extend DR 30 Days` button on the Registration.
 For non-standard extensions beyond 30 days, please chatter `@Partner Operations` on the registration record and provide the new date that the registration should expire.